 Python unit tests maintain the basic functionality of the Python portion of the hvPlot library.
 A few general guidelines will help you write Python unit tests:

 In order to ensure that hvPlot’s unit tests as relocatable and unambiguous as possible, always prefer absolute imports in test files.
 When convenient, import and use the entire module under test:

 from hvplot.plotting import HvPlotTabular

 from ..plotting import HvPlotTabular

-Every push to the master branch or any Pull Request branch on GitHub automatically triggers a full test build on the TravisCI continuous integration service.
+Every push to the main branch or any Pull Request branch on GitHub automatically triggers a full test build on the TravisCI continuous integration service.
 This is most often useful for running the full hvPlot test suite continuously, but also triggers automated scripts for publishing releases when a tagged branch is pushed.